Cengiz Yalçın

-Cengiz Yalçın was one of three men arrested by Spanish authorities on Wednesday, 1 August 2012, on suspicion that they were planning an al-Qaeda terrorist attack.
-Cengiz Yalcin, a Turkish national, who was characterised as a "facilitator" in the cell.
+Cengiz Yalçın was one of three men arrested by Spanish authorities on Wednesday, 1 August 2012, on suspicion that they were planning a terrorist attack for al-Qaeda.

+Cengiz Yalcin, a Turkish national, was characterised as a "facilitator" in the cell.
 Yalcin was arrested in an apartment in La Línea de la Concepción where he resided; there authorities found computers, explosives, light aircraft handbooks, and radio-controlled aircraft.
 The suspect had been employed by Profield Contractors in Gibraltar for at least three years, and he crossed the border each day.
 He was identified as a site manager on the company's website, and he had participated in a construction project at Western Beach in July 2012.
 Yalcin was recognized by an acquaintance when the interior ministry of Spain released photos of the three men; an employee of Profield Contractors confirmed his identity.
 On the photographs that were released, the suspects were identified only by initials: C.Y., A.A.A., and M.A.
 On 1 August 2012, the Royal Gibraltar Police searched the company depot at Eastern Beach.

 The two other men, Russian nationals eventually identified as Eldar Magomedov and Muhamed Ankari Adamov, were arrested earlier that day in Ciudad Real on a bus bound for France.
 All three suspects had been under surveillance by police and, in recent weeks, they had been operating a motorized paraglider in Gibraltar.
 Yalcin had purchased paragliding lessons for the other two suspects.
 There was concern that the trio had been planning an airborne terrorist attack.
 Before residing in Spain, the men had trained at camps in Afghanistan and Pakistan, and at least one was reported to be proficient with poisons and explosives.
 The three suspects appeared in Spain's National Court where they were questioned by a judge.
 Security at the border between Gibraltar and Spain was tightened, resulting in lengthy delays.